-Bvlgari is committed to monitoring constantly the social and environmental impacts of its supply chain, also in relation to the sourcing of Colored Gemstones.
-Material and product traceability represent a key focus area for Bvlgari in this space.
+Bulgari is committed to monitoring constantly the social and environmental impacts of its supply chain, also in relation to the sourcing of Colored Gemstones.
+Material and product traceability represent a key focus area for Bulgari in this space.
 The Group is working with international partners in order to enhance standards and methodologies to continue deepening the commitment to responsible sourcing of Colored Gemstones.
-For this reason Bvlgari, as part of LVMH, joined the Colored Gemstones Working Group (CGWG).
+For this reason Bulgari, as part of LVMH, joined the Colored Gemstones Working Group (CGWG).

 This workgroup, facilitated by The Dragonfly Initiative, brings together major brands in the jewelry industry with the common goal to develop tools and methods to enable a transparent and responsible supply chain for colored gemstones.
 Bulgari will keep working to encourage the adoption of responsible souring practices, also leveraging on potential unlocked by new technologies.